 - Also, despite the fact that they don't age physically, faeries can age in personality.
 This becomes a minor plot point in the third Atelier Iris game, in which an npc gets majorly weirded out by a fairy talking like an old man.

-- There are a few fairy minibosses, but only one fairy boss in the main series.
-She has become highly popular, and even has her own game, where all named fairies (and one unnamed) in the series appear, three of which are the main antagonists.
+- There are a few fairy minibosses, but only one fairy boss, Cirno, in the main series.
+She has become highly popular, and even has her own game, Fairy Wars, where all named fairies (and one unnamed) in the series appear, three of which (the Three Fairies of Light) are the main antagonists.

 - The fairies from the Spyro the Dragon games.
 Mostly serve as checkpoints.